Exploratory Factor Analysis

 + .50 — practically significant

 Power and significance level: The researcher can determine the statistical power and significance level.
-For instance, in order to achieve a factor loading of .55 with a power of .80, a sample of 100 is needed.
+For instance, researchers need a sample of 100 to achieve a factor loading of .55 with a power of .80.

-Factor analysis and SPSS: Factor analysis can be performed in SPSS by clicking on “analysis” from menu, and then selecting “factor” from the data reduction option.
+Factor analysis and SPSS: Researchers can perform factor analysis in SPSS by clicking on ‘Analysis’ from the menu and selecting ‘Factor’ from the Data Reduction option.

 Assumptions:

 1. Variables used should be metric.
-Dummy variables can also be considered, but only in special cases.
+Researchers can also consider dummy variables, but only in special cases.

 2. Sample size: Sample size should be more than 200.
-In some cases, sample size may be considered for 5 observations per variable.
+Researchers may consider a sample size of 5 observations per variable in some cases.

 3. Homogeneous sample: A sample should be homogenous.
 Violation of this assumption increases the sample size as the number of variables increases.
-Reliability analysis is conducted to check the homogeneity between variables.
+Researchers conduct reliability analysis to check the homogeneity between variables.

 4. In exploratory factor analysis, multivariate normality is not required.